 Even if you have an active trading strategy that enables you to get higher returns than you can with a buy-and-hold strategy, you still may not do as well.
 Active trading strategies lead to short-term capital gains.
 These gains are taxed at your regular rate of taxation — or more particularly, the highest rate.
 By contrast, buy and hold creates long-term capital gains, which get favorable tax treatment.

-At higher income levels, a long-term capital gain would reach a maximum of 15% of the gain, while a short-term gain on the same amount would reach 25% to 35%.
+At higher income levels, a long-term capital gain would reach a maximum of 20% of the gain, while a short-term gain on the same amount would reach 37%.

-It’s virtually impossible to calculate the negative impact high short-term capital gains rates will have on short-term trading strategies as compared to the long-term capital gains advantage of buy and hold.
+It is clear that the negative impact of short-term capital gains tax is significant compared to the long-term capital gains tax of buy and hold.

 Funds with a low turnover ratio, say 20-30% are by definition buy and hold funds.
 This is because a 20% turnover ratio indicates that the typical stock in the fund has been held for five years.
 That’s comparable to what you would do with your own buy-and-hold strategy.
 It might even be advantageous to hold stocks in a low turnover fund since you’ll not only pay low turnover fees — probably lower than what you’d pay if you built your own portfolio — but you’d also have professional management.